teamconclude/blueprints/README.md

 **IMPORTANT:** You don't need to know the internal user IDs when editing the JSON.
 Just fill in the username or channel name, and Conclude will add the internal IDs.

-**TIP:** You can also set owner, members and notify dynamically in the blueprint's attribute section, using [select actions](#select-actions).
-This lets you invite different people or send notifications to different channels, depending user input.
+**TIP:** You can also change the owner, members and alert settings dynamically, based which dropdown option the user selects.
+For example, [select triggers](#select-triggers) can be used the send an alert to #management if the user submits an incident with severity set to critical.

 #### Use the `/c blueprint set ...` Commands

-Instead of editing the JSON, it's much easier to set the owner, members or notify setting by using these Conclude commands:
+Instead of editing the JSON, it's much easier to set the owner, members or alert setting by using these Conclude commands:
 - `/c blueprint set owner @patricia`
 - `/c blueprint set members #incidents`
-- `/c blueprint set notify #incidents`
+- `/c blueprint set alert #incidents`

 Conclude will look up the actual Slack IDs and insert them into the JSON so you don't have to.